Monterey High School (Monterey, California)

-Monterey High School is a public high school in the western United States, located in Monterey, California.
+Monterey High School is a public high school located in Monterey, California.
 It is the oldest of the four high schools overseen by the Monterey Peninsula Unified School District.

 History

 In 1905, Monterey High School was combined with Del Monte Technical School to form Monterey Union High School.
 The wooden three-story building was destroyed by fire and a new school building was constructed on the current site by 1915.
 The school serviced students from as far north as Castroville to as far south as Big Sur and all of Carmel Valley.
 The other two districts, Pacific Grove and Carmel, only serviced students within their small city limits.

 Proficiency statistics

 As of 2020, Monterey High school serves 1,306 students in grade levels 9 through 12.
 The mathematical proficiency level is 38%, which is lower than California's average of 39%.
 However, the literacy rate is 65%, which rises above the state average of 50%.
 MHS ranks among the top 30 schools in the state of California.
+It also is listed among the top 1% for graduation rates in the state of California.

 The student-teacher ratio is 21.1, lower than state average of 23.1.